CLARIAH/pure3dx/docs/manual-admin.md

 You can regenerate the HTML pages for the **P** app.
 When is this needed?

-If you have changed the featured projects.
+*   If you have changed the featured projects.
 It will only take effect after regeneration.

+*   If you have changed boilerplate texts, such as the title, abstract, description and provenance of the site itself (an admin sees these fields on the home page of the authoring app; these fields will be transported to the published pages when you regenerate.

 Also, the systems manager has to do it when the **P** app gets a new layout.
 Then the HTML for everything in the **P** app has to be regenerated.